byzheng/twrscripts/README.md

 ## Reference list

-The reference list of a publication is obtained from [crossref](https://www.crossref.org/) with R package [rcrossref](https://github.com/ropensci/rcrossref) and added into field `reference` in the Tiddlywiki.
+The reference list of a publication is obtained from [crossref](https://www.crossref.org/) with R package [rcrossref](https://github.com/ropensci/rcrossref) and and [opencitations](https://opencitations.net/), and added into field `reference` in the Tiddlywiki.
 Two fields `reference-count` and `cited-count` is also updated for number of reference and citation for a publication, respectively.